Bob Dylan: 1960–1962: Move to New York and stardom

 On August 9, 1962, Dylan legally changed his name to Robert Dylan in the St. Louis County Court, Hibbing.
 His father, Abraham Zimmerman, was the witness.
 That month, Dylan signed a management contract with Albert Grossman.
 Grossman remained Dylan's manager until 1970, and was known for his sometimes confrontational personality and protective loyalty.
 Dylan said, "He was kind of like a Colonel Tom Parker figure ... you could smell him coming."
-Tension between Grossman and John Hammond led to Hammond's suggesting that Dylan work with the jazz producer Tom Wilson, who produced several tracks for Dylan's second album without receiving formal credit.
-Wilson also produced Dylan's next three albums.
+Tension between Grossman and John Hammond led to Hammond's suggesting that Dylan work with the jazz producer Tom Wilson, who produced several tracks for Dylan's second album and went on to produce Dylan's next three albums.

-Dylan made his first visit to the United Kingdom from December 1962 to January 1963.
-He had been invited by the television director Philip Saville to appear in the film Madhouse on Castle Street, which Saville was directing for BBC Television.
+Dylan made his first visit to England from December 1962 to January 1963, invited by TV director Philip Saville to appear in the play Madhouse on Castle Street, which Saville directed for BBC Television.
 At the end of the play, Dylan performed "Blowin' in the Wind", one of its first public performances.
 While in London, Dylan performed at several folk clubs, including the Troubadour, Les Cousins, and Bunjies.
 He also learned material from UK performers, including Martin Carthy.

-With the release of his second album, The Freewheelin' Bob Dylan, in May 1963, Dylan began to make his name as a singer-songwriter.
+The release of his second album, The Freewheelin' Bob Dylan, in May 1963, established Dylan as a significant singer-songwriter.
 Many of the songs were protest songs, inspired by Guthrie and influenced by Pete Seeger's passion for topical songs.
 "Oxford Town" was an account of James Meredith's ordeal as the first Black student at the University of Mississippi.
-The album's first song, "Blowin' in the Wind", partly derived its melody from the traditional slave song "No More Auction Block", while its lyrics called for the end of war and injustice.
+The album's first song, "Blowin' in the Wind", partly derived its melody from the traditional slave song "No More Auction Block", while its lyrics wondered whether war and injustice would ever end.
 The song was widely recorded by other artists and became a hit for Peter, Paul, and Mary.
 "A Hard Rain's a-Gonna Fall" was based on the folk ballad "Lord Randall".
 With its apocalyptic premonitions, the song gained resonance when the Cuban Missile Crisis occurred a month after Dylan began performing it.
 Both songs marked a new direction in songwriting, blending a stream-of-consciousness, imagist lyrical attack with traditional folk form.

 Dylan's topical songs led to his being viewed as more than just a songwriter.
 Janet Maslin wrote of Freewheelin:These were the songs that established [Dylan] as the voice of his generation —someone who implicitly understood how concerned young Americans felt about nuclear disarmament and the growing civil rights movement: his mixture of moral authority and nonconformity was perhaps the most timely of his attributes.

 Freewheelin also included love songs and surreal talking blues.
 Humor was an important part of Dylan's persona, and the range of material on the album impressed listeners, including the Beatles.
 George Harrison said: "We just played it, just wore it out.
-The content of the song lyrics and just the attitude — it was incredibly original and wonderful."
+The content of the song lyrics and just the attitude—it was incredibly original and wonderful."